The Waiting Reviews

 a nearly pornographic romp of word jazz, and conception. hear the joys and

-horrors of a new project being birthed. backing sounds from "the tangled minds" throws this cassette straight down
+horrors of a new project being birthed. backing sounds from "the tangled minds"

 and out of the canal.